Cazual95/news-synthesis/README.md

 Here is the user experience I am imagining.

-1) Users are presented a list of current events.
+1) Users are presented a list of current events (topics).
     - This is a listing of aggregated and synthesized headlines.
 2) They select a topic of interest and are presented with the sources that went into aggregation, and a synthesized article.